pbhu1024/awesome-augmented-language-model/README.md

 ## Prompt
 ### Hard Prompt
+- Kim, Seungone and Joo, Se June and Jang, Yul and Chae, Hyungjoo and Yeo, Jinyoung, **CoTEVer: Chain of Thought Prompting Annotation Toolkit for Explanation Verification**, 2023 [[Paper]](http://arxiv.org/abs/2303.03628)

+- Wei, Jerry and Wei, Jason and Tay, Yi and Tran, Dustin and Webson, Albert and Lu, Yifeng and Chen, Xinyun and Liu, Hanxiao and Huang, Da and Zhou, Denny and Ma, Tengyu, **Larger language models do in-context learning differently**, 2023 [[Paper]](http://arxiv.org/abs/2303.03846)

+- Singh, Chandan and Morris, John X. and Aneja, Jyoti and Rush, Alexander M. and Gao, Jianfeng, **Explaining Patterns in Data with Language Models via Interpretable Autoprompting**, 2023 [[Paper]](http://arxiv.org/abs/2210.01848)

+- Zhang, Renrui and Hu, Xiangfei and Li, Bohao and Huang, Siyuan and Deng, Hanqiu and Li, Hongsheng and Qiao, Yu and Gao, Peng, **Prompt, Generate, then Cache: Cascade of Foundation Models makes Strong Few-shot Learners**, 2023 [[Paper]](http://arxiv.org/abs/2303.02151)

+- Wu, Zhiyong and Wang, Yaoxiang and Ye, Jiacheng and Kong, Lingpeng, **Self-adaptive In-context Learning**, 2022 [[Paper]](http://arxiv.org/abs/2212.10375)

+- Lu, Yao and Bartolo, Max and Moore, Alastair and Riedel, Sebastian and Stenetorp, Pontus, **Fantastically Ordered Prompts and Where to Find Them: Overcoming Few-Shot Prompt Order Sensitivity**, 2022 [[Paper]](http://arxiv.org/abs/2104.08786)

+- Wu, Zhenyu and Wang, YaoXiang and Ye, Jiacheng and Feng, Jiangtao and Xu, Jingjing and Qiao, Yu and Wu, Zhiyong, **OpenICL: An Open-Source Framework for In-context Learning**, 2023 [[Paper]](http://arxiv.org/abs/2303.02913)

 - Ye, Seonghyeon and Hwang, Hyeonbin and Yang, Sohee and Yun, Hyeongu and Kim, Yireun and Seo, Minjoon, **In-Context Instruction Learning**, 2023 [[Paper]](http://arxiv.org/abs/2302.14691)

 - Liu, Hao and Sferrazza, Carmelo and Abbeel, Pieter, **Chain of Hindsight Aligns Language Models with Feedback**, 2023 [[Paper]](http://arxiv.org/abs/2302.02676)